Berkeley RISC: RISC I

 After a month of validation and debugging, the design was sent to the innovative MOSIS service for production on June 22, 1981, using a 2 μm (2,000 nm) process.
 A variety of delays forced them to abandon their masks four separate times, and wafers with working examples did not arrive back at Berkeley until May 1982.
 The first working RISC I "computer" (actually a checkout board) ran on June 11.
 In testing, the chips proved to have lesser performance than expected.
-In general, an instruction would take 2 μs to complete, while the original design allotted for about .4 µs (five times as fast).
+In general, an instruction would take 2 μs to complete, while the original design allotted for about .4 μs (five times as fast).
 The precise reasons for this problem were never fully explained.
 However, throughout testing it was clear that certain instructions did run at the expected speed, suggesting the problem was physical, not logical.

 Had the design worked at full speed, performance would have been excellent.
 Simulations using a variety of small programs compared the 4 MHz RISC I to the 5 MHz 32-bit VAX 11/780 and the 5 MHz 16-bit Zilog Z8000 showed this clearly.
 Program size was about 30% larger than the VAX but very close to that of the Z8000, validating the argument that the higher code density of CISC designs was not actually all that impressive in reality.
-In terms of overall performance, the RISC I was twice as fast as the VAX, and about four times that of the Z8000.
-The programs ended up performing about the same overall amount of memory access because the large register file dramatically improved the odds the needed operand was already on-chip.
+In terms of overall performance, the simulations indicated that a full-speed RISC I would have been twice as fast as the VAX, and about four times that of the Z8000.
+The programs ended up performing about the same overall number of memory accesses because the large register file dramatically improved the odds the needed operand was already on-chip.

 It is important to put this performance in context.
-Even though the RISC design had run slower than the VAX, it made no difference to the importance of the design.
+Even though the RISC I hardware had run slower than the VAX, it made no difference to the importance of the design.
 RISC allowed for the production of a true 32-bit processor on a real chip die using what was already an older fab.
 Traditional designs simply could not do this; with so much of the chip surface dedicated to decoder logic, a true 32-bit design like the Motorola 68020 required newer fabs before becoming practical.
 Using the same fabs, RISC I could have largely outperformed the competition.